SimasBir/Angular2/README.md

-# Angular2
+# Angular learning projects with API

- Projects for testing and learning
+ Projects for learning and testing angular projects using either publicly available or self created and hosted APIs.